 T 020 7976 3941

-Geoff is head of finance for the Sport and Recreation Alliance.
+Geoff is Head of Finance at the Sport and Recreation Alliance.
 He manages all of its financial affairs and provides financial advice to the board of directors, chief executive and staff.
-He is also responsible for developing commercial opportunities which are of benefit to Sport and Recreation Alliance’s members.

 In addition to his work with the Sport and Recreation Alliance, Geoff is also treasurer and trustee of the Hospice of St. Francis in Berkhamsted.